FranzZemen/re/ts-src/LetsGetStarted.md

 ## Introducing Data Types

 The typed oriented engineers will realize there is a glaring omission in the previous section, and that is features on data types.
-In fact, data types are a first class concept in the Rules Engine.
+In fact, data types are a first class concept in the RulesEngine Engine.

 Data types drive several behaviors and features, most importantly that comparisons of Expressions are limited to identical data types.
 It makes little sense, without some form of explicit or implicit conversion to compare text to a number.

-The Rules Engine provides for the expected standard data types.
-At the same time, basic data types are insufficient to express and one of the powerful features of the Rules Engine is the ability to easily create and use more complex data types.
+The RulesEngine Engine provides for the expected standard data types.
+At the same time, basic data types are insufficient to express and one of the powerful features of the RulesEngine Engine is the ability to easily create and use more complex data types.

 The basic or "standard" data types are: